 You can get a rain check for out-of-stock sale items

 TED S. WARREN/AP/REX/Shutterstock

 Rushed to Target stock up on shampoo while it’s on sale, only to find the shelf empty?
 Just ask an employee to give you a rain check.
 You’ll get 30 to 45 days to come back for the item, and the store will honor the sale price.
-Don’t miss these other creative ways to save money you never thought of.
+Don’t miss these 10 other tricks to save even more money at Target.

 You can get REDCard benefits without the credit